 Mental Health Treatment Resources in Pasadena, California

 There is no method of treatment that works for everybody who suffers from mental illness.
 If this were the case, finding the right kind of treatment would be a whole lot easier for a lot of people.
 No one person on this earth is a carbon copy of the other; each individual is unique.
-Options for drug and mental health treatment should be no different.
+Options for mental health treatment in Pasadena, California should be no different.